SenSlay/Taskly/README.md

 ### 2. Tasks - (Ryonan)

+When doing this, ask chatgpt to create a class for Task with the properties: Task Name, Status (Set default to To Do), Assignee, along with all it's get/set methods.
+Then when adding a task, store it in an array so it can be accessed by other functions and code.

 1. Create a Task modal similar to sprint modal when "+ Create Task" button is clicked.
 In the modal include fields: Task Name, Status for whether the task is To Do, In progress or Completed, and an input to assign the task to someone.
 2. Then when "Add Task" in the modal is clicked, add a task to Backlog or Sprint depending where the "Create Task" was clicked.
 ![alt text](/assets/image-4.png)